geshan/geshan.github.com/posts/2020-11-14-nodejs-for-php-developers.md

 });

 ```
 The clear advantage of this is less load on the datastore.
 For 1 minute, it will respond back with the same response for the same parameters.
 The output of the function `products.getMultiple` is cached in memory for a minute.
 This makes the responses very fast.
+It is advisable to read more on [javascript memoization](/blog/2021/02/javascript-memoization/).

 #### Connection Pool example with MySQL